Details

 adding this information to the list of possible matches.
 Most valid matches are

 added within 72 hours.
-Please, note that the matching process is an on-going
+Please note that the matching process is an on-going

-effort and does take time.
+effort and does take considerable time.

 Q13: Was a book written or movie produced about this case?